 Here’s how you can figure out what air compressor start capacitor is required for your air compressor, and how to replace the compressor capacitor.

 Be careful not to touch the capacitor terminals as a capacitor is a high-discharge device.
 You may get a severe electric shock from the stored energy.
 If unsure, please seek professional guidance while fixing the air compressor.
 It is also advisable to test the capacitor with a voltmeter to check the state of charge.

-First… what are compressor capacitors?
+What are air compressor motor capacitors?

 In the image below the red dot identifies the capacitor housing on a typical compressor motor.
 The capacitor sits inside the housing.
 Your compressor motor might just have the capacitor itself attached or adjacent to the motor rather than inside a housing as the one in the picture is.

-So, What Capacitor Does My Compressor Need?
+What Capacitor Does My Compressor Need?